State of Illinois

 What should I bring to the hearing?

-You should bring all records or receipts or papers that might help you prove DHS is wrong, such as written proof of living expenses, income, medical bills, tax receipts and savings or bank account books.
-You or your representative will have the opportunity before and during the hearing to look at all records and papers that DHS plans to use as evidence in the hearing.
+You should bring all records or receipts or papers that might help you prove IDHS is wrong, such as written proof of living expenses, income, medical bills, tax receipts and savings or bank account books.
+You or your representative will have the opportunity before and during the hearing to look at all records and papers that IDHS plans to use as evidence in the hearing.

 If you want a copy of the evidence about your cash or medical assistance, there is a charge of 10 cents per page.
 A copy of the evidence about your SNAP?benefits is free.
 This copy is for your own use; you do not need it for the hearing.
 You may also bring witnesses to testify for you.